ARP-25/TigerStrike-Karate/README.md

 ![SignUp](documentation/doc_images/readme_features_f08.png)

-### Features which could be implemented in the future

-- Student reviews/comments.
-- Login to access personal account which can contain infos about progress in the course, a learning plattform where you can re-watch lessons or technique videos.
-- Forum.
-- News section.

-## Table of Features and User Storys combined
+### Table of Features and User Stories combined

+In this table you can see if a User Story from Section One is covered by a implemented Feature.

 |                | US01     | US02     | US03     | US04     | US05     | US06     | US07     |
 |----------------|----------|----------|----------|----------|----------|----------|----------|